oscli

 Visual primitives

-Compose boxes, tables, spinners, progress, links, trees, and diffs with the same output system.
+Compose boxes, tables, spinners, progress, links, trees, diffs, and more with the same output system.

 Visual primitives are small on purpose.
 Some return strings for composition.
 Others print directly through the shared output system.